lhr-solar/Power-Generation-Sunscatter/README.md

   - **Models** - 3d .step files for the PCB 3d viewer.
   - **Symbols** - project specific symbol files for the Sunscatter.
   - **vX_Y_Z** - frozen versioning folder for PCB production files.
+  - design files

 ---

 ## Maintainers

-The current maintainer of this project is Matthew Yu as of 05/20/2023.
+The current maintainer of this project is Matthew Yu as of 07/16/2023.
 His email is [matthewjkyu@gmail.com](matthewjkyu@gmail.com).

 Contributors to the HW and FW encompass many dedicated students, including: